Compare Small Business Loans

 Working capital is more commonly known as net working capital, and it's the total difference between a business's assets and liabilities.
 It's an effective measure that demonstrates a business's liquidity and its short-term financial health.
 One of the most effective ways to support a business's net working capital is through a working capital loan.

 Working capital loans are flexible financing tools for small businesses to help pay for daily expenses, payroll, rent and more.
 Financing your needs with a working capital loan can help your business grow and expand if utilized properly.

 We'd highly recommend obtaining a loan from a traditional lender like a bank, since it usually offers the lowest rates and larger loans.
-However, a business with a weaker personal credit score or lower cash flow would be better suited to try its luck with an online lender that charges higher rates for smaller loans.
+However, a borrower with a weaker personal credit score, lower cash flow or a low age of operations might be better served by an online lender that charges higher rates for smaller loans.

 There isn't a universal distinction that is officially recognized between working capital loans and term loans or other types of financing.
 However, working capital loans are generally seen as an umbrella term for short-term financing, which includes short-term loans, smaller business lines of credits, merchant cash advances and invoice financing.